qqqlab/madflight/readme.md

 - Add support for RP2040 and ESP32
 - Dropped Teensy support, but could be re-added by creating a hw_TEENSY.h file.
 (I just don't have the hardware to test on)
-- Moved all(*) hardware specific code to hw_ESP32.h and hw_RP2040.h and added hardware specific libraries
+- Moved all hardware specific code to hw_ESP32.h and hw_RP2040.h and added hardware specific libraries
 - Reduced the number of global variables
 - Oneshot is implemented as PWM up to 3.9kHz
 - New libs for IMU sensors
 - Changed arming logic

-(*) Because of bugs in the ESP32 Wire.h a custom lib sensor/WireAlternative.h is used.

 # Flight Controllers on Github